muto1379/CSCI4448-Project3/README.md

 *Decorator Pattern* is used for calculating costs, Base Cost is just number of days * daily rate, Total Cost covers that plus the options of Satelite Radio, GPS, and Car Seats.

 *Observer Patter* is used for notifying rented cars that the day has ended, and their rented days left should decrease.

+## How to Run

+To run the program, run the main class located in RentalCarSimulator/src/com/rental